 Marcelle Mateki Akita is an author, producer and literature programmer.
 She produces the Royal African Society‘s Africa Writes festival hosted at the British Library, Bernie Grant Arts Centre‘s Tottenham Literature Festival and Apples & Snakes’s SPINE Festival.

 She previously worked for the Caine Prize for African Writing as Web Content Editor.
 In 2014 she co-founded Afrikult. – a literary organisation that seeks to widen access to African literatures – before stepping down in 2019.
 In 2018 she was shortlisted for the Morland Writing Scholarships.

-In 2020 she has two children’s books coming out with Hodder Education’s Reading Planet Rising Stars series (Hachette UK).
+In 2020 her two children’s books are published by Rising Stars (Hachette UK).
 She is Creative Producer for ‘Toni Morrison: A Celebration‘ at WOW – Women of the World Festival 2020 and Project Manager for SHaME (Sexual Harm and Medical Encounters)‘s Shameless! festival for The WOW Foundation.